 Gantry is a free framework from RocketTheme which is available for both WordPress and Joomla.
 The WordPress version consists of a both a plugin and theme and requires both of them to be installed on your site.
 Once that is done, you can access a wide selection of page builder features which include a drag and drop page builder and widgetized areas which make use of various Gantry’s own widgets and third-party widgets to add content to your pages.
 Gantry features a fully responsive design built using Twitter Bootstrap for maximum compatibility.
 Other features of Gantry include maintenance mode, adding custom CSS to existing tags to quickly modify the styling of your site; and support for creating multiple templates for all the different views and page layouts on your site.
 Gantry is free to install and use.

-Gantry Framework Pros:
+Gantry Framework Pros and Cons

 - Options screen is intuitive and easy to use

 Alternatives to WordPress Frameworks

 As we mentioned before, sometimes using a framework is not a viable option.
 However, there are alternatives which you can use to help your development or to get a website up and running quickly.

 Parent themes and theme frameworks are easily and often confused.
 The difference is that technically any theme can be a parent theme which is then used in conjunction with a child theme, while a theme framework will include much more such as template files, options screens, different add-ons and/or its own API.

 A starter theme is usually very barebones – it’s meant to include the bare necessities to speed up the development process and you add to it as you create a full-featured theme.
 A starter theme, such as Underscores, is a great example of a barebones theme meant to be used as a very basic starting point.